Modern Basement Drop Ceiling Tile Idea

 One of the reasons we purchased our home was the huge basement.
 We knew this space would be needed one day with kids.

-However, even though it was “a finished basement” our basement space still needs a lot of work.
+Even though it was “a finished basement,” our basement still needed a lot of work.
 We knew the ceiling makeover and other projects would have to fit a low-budget DIY basement remodel.

 Recommended Supplies

 Ceilume Stratford Vinyl Drop Ceiling Tiles are decorative tiles that fit in existing drop ceiling racks.
-They are made from an eco-friendly plastic material that can easily be put into any space to makeover your drop ceilings.
-We used the 2′ x 2′ tiles, but they also are available in 2′ x 4′.
+They are made from an eco-friendly plastic that can be easily installed in any space to makeover your drop ceilings.
+We used the 2′ x 2′ tiles, but they are also available in 2′ x 4′.

 How To Use

 I was a little nervous to take on our huge ceiling makeover project on my own.
-I did have to replace over 1000 square feet by myself.
+I had to replace over 1,000 square feet by myself.
 While I am a DIY Nut, my husband also normally helps me when needed.
-However, this was completely done by one woman in a few days on a ladder.
+However, this was entirely done by one woman in a few days on a ladder.

 Easiest Way To Measure Ceiling Tiles